cristinacolpos/PELA-blocks/slicer-recommendations.md

 # PELA Blocks
 ## Slicer Recommmendations

 Our experience with different materials are recommended below.
 Unless otherwise noted, prints are on a Lulzbot Taz 6, 0.5mm extruder, using LulzBot Cura.
-Flexible printers use an 0.6mm extruder.

-Avoid "brim" and "support" options if possible as they can be difficult to clean from inside the model.
-Most models are designed to not require supports.
-Some models offer a switch for optional, minimal supports in key areas.
-Consider dissovable supports in other cases.
+Most designs are adjusted to print upright with any layer height.
+There is very little infill with most designs so using 50% does not greatly affect print speed.
+Adjust settings to minimize "hop and hunt" during printing on the intricate inner geometry.
+Avoid "brim" and "support" options if possible as they require difficult post-processing.
+Most models are do not require supports, but some models offer a switch for minimal, pre-placed supports added to the model.
+Minimize bed heating if you find the bottom edge distorted by melting.

 # Innofil rPET

 Made from recycled plastic bottles.
-Note that the overextrusion and other settings adjusted for translucenty and minimum "hop and hunt" on these models are matched to the tweak numbers.
+Note that the overextrusion is for aesthetics- skip if you don't care about translucency.

 ## `PELA_print_parameters.scad`